It is our belief that softwash chemicals should be legal and as safe as possible for people, materials and our environment.

-This ensures the salts left behind by the breakdown of chlorine, which could potentially damage the surface if left, are removed.
+This ensures the salts left behind by the breakdown of sodium hypochlorite, which could potentially damage the surface if left, are removed.

-Rinsing off the previous coating of Lightning Cleanze removes the "debris" from the pores of the surface, thus allowing subsequent applications to penetrate more deeply and clean more effectively.
+Rinsing the previous treatments removes the "debris" from the pores of the surface, thus allowing subsequent applications to penetrate more deeply and to deep clean more effectively.

-If you are going to apply Benz Bio Cleanze following a Lightning Cleanze treatment it is important to give an especially thorough rinsing.
-This is to remove any surfactant that may be left behind, which could impede the Biocidal Wash being fully effective.
+If you are going to apply Bio Cleanze following a Lightning Cleanze treatment it is important to give an especially thorough rinsing.
+This is to remove any surfactant that may be left behind, which could impede Bio Cleanze from being fully effective.

 During use and application always adhere to the SDS and follow the product labelling instructions and the product information supplied on this website to ensure protection of our environment and avoidance of injury to humans and animals.